Deelvin/tvm/docs/how_to/deploy/adreno.rst

    target="opencl -device=adreno"

-Let’s write simple model and take a look at generated kernels for these two targets
+Let's write simple model with one convolutional (conv2d) layer and take a look at generated kernels for these two targets

 .. code:: python